jotia1/pipelina/README.md

 ```

 ## Launch a job
-Log into the command server through ssh (using PuTTY), the hostname is (`uqjarno4-zfish.zones.eait.uq.edu.au`)
+The previous steps only need to be completed once to initially set up pipelina.
+Once set up to use pipeline log into the command server through ssh (using PuTTY), the hostname is (`uqjarno4-zfish.zones.eait.uq.edu.au`)

 Change into the pipelina directory
 ```